| Title: | Cubature over Polygonal Domains |

 the |

-Abramowitz, M. and Stegun, I. A. (1972).
+Abramowitz M, Stegun IA (1972).
 Handbook of Mathematical Functions with Formulas, Graphs, and Mathematical Tables.
-New York: Dover Publications.
+Dover Publications, New York.
+ISBN 0486612724.

 isotropic Gaussian density over a circular domain.